IBMCodeLondon/chatbot-workshop/training.md

     ![Enable System Entities](assets/systementities.png)

-11. **Click on the Dialog tab** in the top menu bar.
+11. **Click back and then click on the Dialog tab** in the top menu bar.
 Click **Create**.
 There are two nodes added by default.
 The `welcome` condition is triggered when the chatbot is initially started.
 This is a good place to introduce the bot and suggest actions the user can ask of this chatbot.

     ![Create dialog](assets/dialog.png)